By Dana Ford and Steve Almasy

 Author and journalist

-He gives his name and the date and says he is a journalist from Boston.
+He gives his name, the date and says he is a journalist from Boston.

 Curtis is an author and freelance reporter who writes under the name Theo Padnos.
 He contributed articles about the Middle East to various publications, including the New Republic, The Huffington Post and the London Review of Books.